 I won’t lie; it’s everything to have top-notch amenities within walking distance of our home.
 (Oh – keep an eye out for my next post discussing fave local self-care estatblishments!)
 But, as a parent, I’m particularly grateful to have so many great physical activities and rec option close by, pursuits that the whole family can get involved in—hockey, tennis, skating, rollerblading, sliding, soccer, bocce, baseball, you name it!
 And many of those activities are all happening in the heart and hub of Swansea: Rennie Park.
 If you’ve never been to this lovely oasis… well, this blog’s for you!
 And if you have enjoyed this beloved space, be sure to add your favourite memories in the comments below – or on the Urbaneer Facbook!

-Now, news about the reopening phases in Ontario tend to focus on small businesses, restaurants, personal services, and the like—and for great reason; we all benefit from supporting local business.
-In Swansea - my home for the past decade or so - we rely on the shops of Bloor West Village for everything from daily necessities, pampering and primping (also VERY necessary) to finding one-of-a-kind gifts.
+This summer, news about the reopening phases in Ontario tended to focus on small businesses, restaurants, personal services, and the like—and for great reason; we all benefit from supporting local business.
+In Swansea – my home for the past decade or so – we rely on the shops of Bloor West Village for everything from daily necessities, pampering and primping (also VERY necessary) to finding one-of-a-kind gifts.

 So when patio life finally returned to Bloor West earlier this summer, it was a sight for sore eyes and a blessing.
 Walking past dining establishments such as Queen’s Pasta Cafe, Baka Gallery Cafe Zaza and The Swan there was revelry all around: families reconnecting, friends reuniting, spirits high.
 Now, thanks to the CaféTO program, hungry hipsters have even more choices in outdoor dining: Shakey’s Hacyon, Fishin, and so many more all have pop-up patios, ready to serve from the slow lane along Bloor West.